CVE-2024-39525

 CVE-2024-39525 is a high-severity Improper Handling of Exceptional Conditions (CWE-755) vulnerability in Juniper Junos.
 Its CVSS base score is 8.7 (High).

-Operationally, ranked in the top 40.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked at the 36th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References